 Candytopia launched in Santa Monica in 2018 followed by pop-ups in San Francisco and New York, with more recent stopovers in Atlanta and Minneapolis.
 Apparently the Dallas pop-up will feature popular installations from past locations, along with new designs inspired by local culture and city landmarks.

-Candytopia opens April 5 and will run through the end of July according to its website.
+Originally expected to pack up its sprinkles and leave in July, Candytopia announced in July that it would around until Labor Day.
 Tickets are on sale now and cost $28 for adults, $20 for kids 4 through 12, and free for kids under 3.